 At risk of sounding authoritarian, best practices exist for a reason.

-In some ways, this point may contradict some of our previous thoughts in this same post.
-While we encourage you to go beyond the minimum requirements, we do ask that you not go rogue.
-If you choose to go against conventional wisdom in terms of security, please be sure you have good reason and that you understand the risks.
+This point risks contradicting some of our previous thoughts in this same post.
+While we encourage you to go beyond the minimum requirements, we also ask that you not go rogue.
+If you go against conventional wisdom in terms of security, be sure you have good reason and you understand the risks.

 8. “Endpoint solutions should be enough.”

 The days when security meant building up bigger and bigger perimeter walls with more and more endpoint solutions are behind us.
-Instead, businesses need to focus on visibility, identity and authentication, threat intelligence, integrated solutions, and a stronger prioritization of resources around key areas.
+Instead, businesses should focus on visibility, identity and authentication, threat intelligence, integrated solutions, and a stronger prioritization of resources around key areas.

-By only watching the perimeter, businesses set themselves up for “silent failure” because once an adversary gets inside undetected, he can operate freely without the threat of detection because nobody is looking.
+By only watching the perimeter, businesses set themselves up for “silent failure” because when an adversary gets inside undetected, he can operate freely without the threat of detection because nobody is looking.